Health and Social Protection

 Ministry of Interior

-Deputy State Secretariat for European Union and International Affairs
+Deputy State Secretariat for EU Development Coordination

 dr. Krisztina Lénárd